-Low Syn Beef Chow Mein - one of my favourites dishes to order from the Chinese, made healthier.
+Beef Chow Mein - one of my favourite dishes to order from the Chinese, made healthier.

 Since becoming more health conscious of the foods I eat, it has been important to create healthier versions of the take out food I love.
 Don't get me wrong I still have take out occasionally, but when I am trying to be good and fancy something in particular, if I can make it at home then that's going to keep me on plan.

-I choose to use a little oil for this Beef Chow Mein, as I personally feel you don't get the same results with spray oil, by all means use the spray oil if you want to keep it syn free, but for the sake of a couple of syns, it's worth the oil, as you will get a more authentic result.
+I choose to use a little oil for this Beef Chow Mein, as I personally feel you don't get the same results with spray oil, by all means use the spray oil if you want to keep it as low as possible, but it's worth using the oil, as you will get a more authentic result.

 The fresh ginger adds amazing flavour and I love the slight crunch of the beansprouts.